-The Marimaca copper oxide project, located in the II Region of northern Chile, close to the coast and major infrastructure, is a 1-hour drive north of the port of Antofagasta and 22km from the port of Mejillones.
-It is 14km from the Antofagasta to Tocopilla via paved highwa (UTS coordinates: UTS 374,800 E and 7,434,900-N).
-Coro is in the process of acquiring a 75% interest in Marimaca from a local Chilean private company, SCM Compañia Minera Constanza (“Constanza”).
+The Marimaca copper oxide project, located in the Antofagasta Region of northern Chile, close to the coast and major infrastructure, is a 1 hour drive north of the Port of Antofagasta and 22 kilometres from the port of Mejillones.
+It is 14 kilometres from the Antofagasta to Tocopilla paved highway (and is centred on UTM coordinates: 374,800 E and 7,434,900-N).

-While no drilling had been done previous to Coro’s interest in this property, broad zones of copper oxide mineralization, well-exposed on the hillside, were apparent on the property and were being mined by local artisanal miners via open pit methods when this property came to Coro’s attention.
-Coro’s experienced exploration team believed that this property would provide a significant and low risk target that met the Coro criteria - a viable leachable copper oxide resource which could be rapidly defined at in an excellent location, all of which would ensure there limited impediments to its expeditious development.
+No previous exploration drilling had been done on this property prior to Coro’s involvement. in this property.
+Broad zones of copper oxide mineralization, well-exposed on the hillside, were being mined by local artisanal miners via open pit methods.
+Coro’s experienced exploration team recognised that this property would provide a significant and low-risk target that met the Coro criteria - a viable leachable copper oxide resource which could be rapidly defined, in an excellent location, all of which could ensure limited impediments for an expeditious development.

-In 2016, following a 60-drill hole exploration program, Coro announces new discovery at Marimaca.
-No pervious exploration drilling had been done on this property.
+In August 2016, following a 60-drill hole exploration program, Coro announced the new discovery at Marimaca.

 - Coro retains a first right of refusal

-In August 2014, Coro signed non-binding Letter of Intent to acquire Minera Rayrock Ltda a Chilean subsidiary of Compañía Minera Milpo S.A.A., a Peruvian mining company.
-Rayrock owns Ivan SXEW plant located 18km south of Marimaca which has an installed capacity of 10,000 tonnes (22,046,230 lbs) per year copper cathode.
+In 2017, Coro completed the acquisition of Minera Rayrock Ltda, owner of the Ivan SXEW (Solvent Extraction Electrowinning) plant with a capacity to produce 10,000 tonne per year of copper cathode, which could be used to process ore from the Marimaca copper oxide project.
 This plant operated from 1995 until 2012, at which time it was put on care and maintenance.
-The Ivan plant’s associated water rights and environmental & operating permits, some of which require updating, were included in the purchase agreement.
-Rayrock also owns 38,283 hectares (95,000 acres) of mineral claims on which Milpo retains a 2% net smelter return (NSR).
-Coro paid US$250,000 for exclusivity of this arrangement with a final payment of US$6,250,000 due upon execution of the final agreement.
+The plant’s associated water rights and environmental & operating permits, some of which require updating, were included in the purchase agreement.
+Through the Rayrock acquisition, Coro also acquired 38,283 hectares (95,000 acres) of mineral claims on which the seller retains a 2% net smelter return (NSR).
+Coro acquired Rayrock for a total consideration of US$6.4 million plus an existing closure obligation of approximately US $4.5 million.

 A maiden mineral resource estimate (NI43-101 compliant), was completed by NCL Ingeniería y Construcción S.A., Chile for Marimaca in late 2016 and released in January 2017.